PyO3/maturin/guide/src/distribution.md

             Default to manylinux2010/manylinux_2_12 if you do not specify an `--compatibility`

             Make sure you installed zig with `pip install maturin[zig]`

+        --universal2
+            Control whether to build universal2 wheel for macOS or not.
+Only applies to macOS targets, do nothing otherwise

+    -q, --quiet
+            Do not print cargo log messages

+    -j, --jobs <N>
+            Number of parallel jobs, defaults to # of CPUs

+        --profile <PROFILE-NAME>
+            Build artifacts with the specified Cargo profile

+    -F, --features <FEATURES>
+            Space or comma separated list of features to activate

+        --all-features
+            Activate all available features

+        --no-default-features
+            Do not activate the `default` feature

+        --target <TRIPLE>
+            Build for the target triple

+            [env: CARGO_BUILD_TARGET=]

+        --target-dir <DIRECTORY>
+            Directory for all generated artifacts

+    -m, --manifest-path <PATH>
+            Path to Cargo.toml

+        --ignore-rust-version
+            Ignore `rust-version` specification in packages

+    -v, --verbose
+            Use verbose output (-vv very verbose/build.rs output)

+        --color <WHEN>
+            Coloring: auto, always, never

+        --frozen
+            Require Cargo.lock and cache are up to date

+        --locked
+            Require Cargo.lock is up to date

+        --offline
+            Run without accessing the network

+        --config <KEY=VALUE>
+            Override a configuration value (unstable)

+    -Z <FLAG>
+            Unstable (nightly-only) flags to Cargo, see 'cargo -Z help' for details

+        --timings[=<FMTS>...]
+            Timing output formats (unstable) (comma separated): html, json

+        --future-incompat-report
+            Outputs a future incompatibility report at the end of the build (unstable)

+    -h, --help
+            Print help information
 ```

 ### Cross Compiling